Online Estimation and Optimization of Utility-Based Shortfall Risk: Utility-based shortfall risk

 UBSR is a particular example of a convex risk measure \cite{follmer2002convex}, which is a generalization of a coherent risk measure \cite{artzner1999coherent}.
 In particular, a coherent risk measure satisfies sub-additivity and positive-homogeneity, and these two properties readily imply convexity.

 As a risk measure, UBSR is preferable over the popular Value-at-Risk (VaR), owing to the fact that UBSR is convex.
 Another closely related risk measure is CVaR (Conditional Value at Risk), which is a coherent risk measure.
-UBSR has a few advantages over CVaR, namely (i) Unlike CVaR, UBSR is invariant under randomization; and (ii) UBSR involves an loss function that can be chosen to encode the risk associated with each value the r.v. $X$ takes, while CVaR is concerned with values of $X$ beyond VaR at a pre-specified level $\alpha$.
+UBSR has a few advantages over CVaR, namely\begin{itemize} \item[(i)] Unlike CVaR, UBSR is invariant under randomization.
+Specifically, suppose that $X_1,X_2$ are both acceptable (i.e., $\sr(X_i)\le 0, i=1,2.$), and that we use an independent Bernoulli r.v. to choose between $X_1$ and $X_2$, then we still have an acceptable financial position. \item[(ii)] UBSR involves an loss function that can be chosen to encode the risk associated with each value the r.v. $X$ takes, while CVaR is concerned with values of $X$ beyond VaR at a pre-specified level $\alpha$.
 For a loss r.v. $X$ in a financial application, it makes sense to associate more risk with larger losses, and this can be encoded using, for example, an exponential loss function.
-On the other hand, CVaR considers all losses beyond a certain threshold equally.
+On the other hand, CVaR considers all losses beyond a certain threshold equally. \item[(iii)] UBSR is an \textit{elicitable} risk measure, i.e., there exists a scoring function, whose expectation is minimized by the risk measure, see \cite[Section 8]{follmer2015}.
+It can be shown that VaR is elicitable, while CVaR is not.
+Moreover, UBSR is the only convex risk measure that is elicitable \cite[Theorem 8.6]{follmer2015}, while expectiles are the only coherent risk measure that are elicitable \cite{bellini2015,delbaen2016}.\end{itemize} UBSR has been used for credit risk management under the Normal Copula Model \cite{gupton1997creditmetrics}, which is the foundation of the \textit{CreditMetrics} industry model; see also \cite{application,dunkel2010stochastic,zhaolin2016convex} for usage of UBSR in the context of portfolio optimization.

+We now present two examples for the loss function. \begin{example} The exponential loss function defined as follows: $\ell(x) = \exp(\beta x)$.
+The UBSR for this loss function is closely related to the relative entropy.
+More precisely,